GiorgioPac/naoko/_projects/car-box-aerodynamics.md

 The wind tunnel tests confirmed the trends observed in the CFD simulations.
 Despite the complexities of scaling, the force balance measurements verified that the **Back Box** is the superior aerodynamic solution.

-### Impact on Fuel Economy

-The aerodynamic penalty of a roof box is not just theoretical; it translates directly into fuel consumption, especially at highway speeds where aerodynamic drag dominates over rolling resistance.
-The study concluded that choosing a **rear-mounted solution** effectively neutralizes the penalty of the extra load, offering significant fuel savings over long distances compared to traditional roof racks.
+The aerodynamic penalty of a roof box translates directly into fuel consumption.
+The study concluded that choosing a **rear-mounted solution** effectively neutralizes the penalty of the extra load, offering significant fuel savings over long distances.

 <figure>
     <a href="/naoko/assets/images/openfoam/wind_tunnel.jpg"><img src="/naoko/assets/images/openfoam/wind_tunnel.jpg" alt="Wind Tunnel Setup"></a>